Kong/go-apiops/README.md

 ## Installation & Usage

 Currently, the functionality is released as a library only.
-The repository contains a CLI named `kced` for local testing.
+The repository contains a CLI named `go-apiops` for local testing.

 ### Local Build